netvl/devourer/README.md

 Installation
 ------------

-Devourer is in process of being published to Maven Central.
-When it gets there, you would be able to add it to your Maven dependency list:
+Devourer is present in Maven Central.
+You can add it to your Maven dependency list:

 ```xml
     <dependency>